dagraham/etm-dgraham/README.md

     - insert new row in the items table for the returned uid and sort table
     - insert new rows in the instances table for the returned uid and sort table
 - read:
-    - preparation for views: filter appropriate table rows based on calendar, tabs, index, ...
+    - preparation for views: filter appropriate table rows based on calendar, tabs, index, ... and return appropriated sorted
     - items views
         - index view: tree with node paths corresponding to index components and leaves corresponding to  (uid, type, summary, relevant datetime)
         - tab view: hash tab -> (uid, type, summary, relevant datetime)